CasualCoder91/N_Body/docs/NBodySimulation/Potential.rst

     \rho_{disk}(R,z)=\frac{b_{disk}^{2}M_{disk}}{4\pi}\frac{a_{disk}R^{2}+\left[a_{disk}+3(z^{2}+b_{disk}^{2})^{\frac{1}{2}}\right]\left[a_{disk}+(z^{2}+b_{disk}^{2})^{\frac{1}{2}}\right]^{2}}{\left \{ R^{2}+\left[a_{disk}+(z^{2}+b_{disk}^{2})^{\frac{1}{2}}\right]^{2} \right \}^{\frac{5}{2}}\left(z^{2}+b_{disk}^{2}\right)^{\frac{3}{2}}}

-with :math:`R` the cylindrical radius and with :math:`z` the distance to the reference plane.
+with :math:`R` being the cylindrical radius and with :math:`z` being the distance to the reference plane.

 For the **bulge** the Hernquist potential :cite:`1990ApJ..356..359H` is used